-Note: Reconfigure a Place object only when no agent is logged in to the corresponding place.
+Note: For Stat Server 8.1.0-, reconfigure a Place object only when no agent is logged in to the corresponding place.
 Dynamic reconfiguration of a Place object with a logged-in agent might affect Stat Server reports on the place status.